Iretha/design-patterns/src/com/smdev/structural/flyweight/flyweight.md

 * When you have common data that is shared between multiple objects
 * When the application creates large number of similar objects (too many instances)
 * When you need to reduce the storage cost of the application
+* When you need to implement a caching mechanism

 ### Example 1
 Let's say we have a register of landmarks.
 We want to browse landmarks by country.
 As there are many landmarks in a single country,